 - Imaging studies may be obtained including barium studies with an enema, a small bowel follow through, or a computed tomography (CT) or magnetic resonance imaging (MRI)

 How is it treated?

 There is no cure at this point for Crohn’s Disease.
-Medicines are used to treat symptoms and to decrease inflammation and activity of the immune system so the tissue of the GI tract can heal.
+Medicines are used to treat symptoms and to decrease inflammation so the tissue of the GI tract can heal.
 The goal of treatment is to “induce remission,” meaning getting symptoms and inflammation under control.
 After remission is achieved, the goal is to “maintain remission”.
-There are multiple types of drugs used to treat Crohn’s Disease.

 What can I do about my Crohn's Disease?

-Avoid nonsteroidal anti-inflammatory drugs, (ex.
-Ibuprofen or naproxen) because these can worsen disease.
+- Avoid nonsteroidal anti-inflammatory drugs, (ex.
+Ibuprofen or naproxen) because these can worsen the condition.

 Are you suffering from Crohn's Disease?